What I Look For When Evaluating a New Role

 7 min read

-After several career moves, I've developed a framework for evaluating new roles that goes beyond compensation and title.
-Here's what actually matters for long-term career satisfaction.
+My framework for evaluating new engineering roles that goes beyond compensation and title.
+What actually matters for long-term career growth.

 6 min read

-1-on-1s are the most underutilized meeting on most engineers' calendars.
-Here's how I turned them from status updates into the most valuable 30 minutes of my week.
+How I turned 1-on-1s from status updates into the most valuable 30 minutes of my week.
+A practical framework for engineers.

 5 min read